1Hive/website/README.md

 ## About
-1Hive is a research and development collective focused on building impactful software for a decentralized future.
+1Hive is research and development organization dedicated to supporting a future that is more free, fair, and open.

 We believe in **open source** and that the cross-pollination of effort and ideas across projects leads to a more robust ecosystem.